HuiXu-RS/IR-sounder-spectral-gap-filling/README.md

 Xu et al. - 2018 - GSICS, CrIS spectral gap filling - Part I  Methodology.pdf

 We are now trying to fill up the IASI short wave channels beyond 2760 cm-1, which allows IASI to fully cover some broadband short wave channels when it was used as a standard reference (such as, the SEVIRI channel 3B, ...).
-Preliminary results can be found in
+Preliminary results have been achieved.
- 'Xu et al. - 2019 - GSICS, CrIS spectral gap filling - Part II Sensitive test and validation.pdf'.
 The IASI SW channel gap filling coefficients will be UPDATED in the future.

 Spectral gap filling coefficients and testing code: